aws/karpenter-provider-aws/designs/metrics.md

 The Karpenter Capacity dashboard serves as the high-level dashboard which describes object distribution and utilization.

-To demonstrate object distribution, Grafana graphs / bar gauges will be utilized to demonstrate distribution of nodes and pods over various labels, including provisioner, zone, architecture, instance type, and capacity type.
+To demonstrate object distribution, Grafana graphs / bar gauges will be used to demonstrate distribution of nodes and pods over various labels, including provisioner, zone, architecture, instance type, and capacity type.
 The phase of pods and nodes will also be demonstrated in a similar way.
-Finally, gauges will be used to demonstrate overall system resources (e.g. total memory in the cluster).
+Finally, gauges and line graphs will be used to demonstrate overall system resources (e.g. total memory in the cluster).

 As for utilization, gauges will show the current resource requests and resource utilization rates.
 Additionally, there will be a line graph to show overall resource utilization over time.
 Finally, there will be a table showing per-node